Knight-Swift Transportation Holdings (KNX) Q3 2017 Results - Earnings Call Transcript

 Thank you, Adam, and welcome to everyone on the call today.
 I'll now turn to slide 7.

-In the third quarter, our Knight Trucking businesses operated at an 85.9% operating or adjusted operating ratio, which is a 280 basis point increase compared to the third quarter of 2016.
+In the third quarter, our Knight Trucking businesses operated at an 85.9% adjusted operating ratio, which is a 280 basis point increase compared to the third quarter of 2016.
 The change in operating ratio was primarily driven by a 3.9% decrease in miles per truck during the period, increased driver-related costs, and a year-over-year decrease in gain on sale of used equipment.

 Revenue excluding trucking fuel surcharge within our Trucking segment decreased 4.2% during the quarter.
 However, our revenue per loaded mile increased 4.6% when compared to the third quarter of 2016.